Who we are… Tremor International Ltd. is a global leader in advertising technologies with operations in more than 60 countries.

 Joanna Parnell, Non-Executive Director

-Joanna Parnell is a Managing Partner at Wavemaker (formerly MEC), one of the world’s leading media agency networks and owned by WPP plc, where she leads the paid digital team and oversees the agency’s focus on data driven campaigns.
-Prior to moving to MEC in March 2016, Ms. Parnell was Director of Strategy and sat on the Board at Unique Digital, with responsibility for setting product and business strategy, including leading the multichannel planning strategy (crossdevice and crossplatform), managing product heads and driving key initiatives across data buying, attribution modelling and biddable media adaptation.
-Ms. Parnell has a Masters in German and Business from the University of Edinburgh and studied as a postgraduate at the London School of Marketing between 2005 and 2006.
+Joanna Parnell is the Co-Founder of strategic marketing consultancy Project50, designing commercial growth strategies for C-suite business leaders in the UK and US.
+Previously, Joanna was Managing Partner at Wavemaker (formerly MEC), one of the world’s leading media agency networks and owned by WPP plc, where she led the paid digital and data team, overseeing the agency’s focus on data driven campaigns.
+Prior to moving to MEC in March 2016, Ms. Parnell was Director of Strategy and sat on the management team at Unique Digital (now a WPP company), with responsibility for setting product and business strategy, including leading the multichannel planning strategy (cross-device and cross-platform), managing product heads and driving key initiatives across data buying, attribution modelling and biddable media adaptation.
+Ms. Parnell has a Masters in German and Business from the University of Edinburgh and studied as a postgraduate student at the London School of Marketing between 2005 and 2006.

 Chairman’s Introduction – Tim Weller, Non-Executive Director and Chairman